ArchiveBox/docs/Setting-up-Authentication.md

-ArchiveBox supports 4 types of authentication currently.
+ArchiveBox supports several types of authentication for users logging in to the Web UI or using the API.

 > [!WARNING]
 > This page is a work in progress, follow the links to learn more about each authentication setup below.